mzmhmd/mzmhmd/README.md

 ### Who am I?

-I am a Computing and Information Systems undergraduate with a focus on DevOps, cloud engineering, and full-stack web development.
+I am a Computing and Information Systems undergraduate with a focus on DevOps, cloud engineering, and full-stack development.
 With hands-on experience through academic projects and courses, I excel in problem-solving, collaboration, and continuous learning.
 I am eager to grow my skills and contribute to impactful tech solutions.

 ### My stats: